Application to Teacher Education

 - Complete an application.

-- Students minoring in Secondary Education must successfully complete a minimum of nine credit hours in their academic (teaching) major with grades of "C" or higher.
+- Students minoring or having a supplemental major in Secondary Education must successfully complete a minimum of nine credit hours in their primary academic (teaching) major with grades of "C" or higher.

-- Students minoring in Secondary Education must earn a 2.5000 grade point average (GPA) in the major, and a 2.75 GPA overall and in the professional education courses.
+- Students minoring or having a supplemental major in Secondary Education must earn a 2.5000 grade point average (GPA) in the primary major, and a 2.75 GPA overall and in the professional education courses.
 This includes course work from all institutions attended.

 - Students majoring in Elementary Education must successfully complete a minimum of nine credit hours in the major beyond PSY 100, with grades of "C" or higher.